Intrauterine Device (IUD)

 • If you HAVE NOT been able to follow the above instructions, please still come to your IUD appointment and let the clinician inserting your IUD know.
 This is not ideal, but it is likely that your IUD can still be placed as planned, and a follow up plan created to ensure you are not pregnant.

-• Eat a light meal about 90 min before your appointment.
+• Eat a typical meal for yourself about 90 min before your appointment.

 • If given a prescription for Ativan, to help with pain or anxiety, DO NOT DRIVE to or from the appt. (have someone drive you), and take it about 30 min before your appointment.